CesarLogan18/QR-Reader-Implementation/README.md

 ## Activity Listener Setup
-Implement this function in your Activity/fragment
+Implement this function in your Activity/fragment.
-This function will be triggered every time a QR code is read. text variable will be code read and points will be a unique data to rebuild code image.
+This function will be triggered every time a QR code is read.
+Text variable will be code read and points will be a unique data to rebuild code image.

 ```java
  @Override